Antcating/DAS-Data-Cleanup/README.md

 2. Alternatively, you can use the systemd service and timer provided in the `systemd` directory of this project.
 Follow these steps:

-   - Copy the `FebusCleanDaily.service` and `FebusCleanDaily.timer` files to the appropriate systemd directory (e.g., `/etc/systemd/system/`).
+   - Copy the `DataCleanDaily.service` and `DataCleanDaily.timer` files to the appropriate systemd directory (e.g., `/etc/systemd/system/`).
-   - Edit the `FebusCleanDaily.service` file and set the `ExecStart` path to the absolute path of the `clean.sh` script.
+   - Edit the `DataCleanDaily.service` file and set the `ExecStart` path to the absolute path of the `clean.sh` script.
-   - Edit the `FebusCleanDaily.timer` file and set the desired interval for running the cleanup script.
+   - Edit the `DataCleanDaily.timer` file and set the desired interval for running the cleanup script.
    - Enable and start the timer:
      ```shell
      sudo systemctl enable cleanup.timer